 The Company records stock-based awards at fair value as of the grant date and recognize expense, net of forfeitures, ratably on a straight-line basis over the requisite service period, which is generally the vesting term of the awards.
-The Company estimates the fair value of stock option awards on the grant date using the Black-Scholes option pricing model.
-The determination of the fair value of a stock-based award on the date of grant using the Black-Scholes option-pricing model is affected by the Company's stock price on the date of grant as well as assumptions regarding a number of complex and subjective variables.
-These variables include the Company's expected stock price volatility over the expected term of the award, actual and projected employee stock option exercise behaviors, the risk-free interest rate for the expected term of the award and expected dividends.
+The Company did not grant any stock options during fiscal 2017, fiscal 2016, or fiscal 2015.
 Restricted stock units are valued based on the fair value of the Company's common stock on the date of grant.
 Since the Company's initial public offering on October 14, 2011, the fair value of our common stock is determined using the closing market price of the Company's common stock as of the date of grant.